Super envy-freeness: Existence

+The same holds both for goods and for chores.

 Computation

-In 1999, William Webb presented an algorithm that finds a super-envy-free allocation in this case.
+In 1999, William Webb presented an algorithm that finds a super-envy-free allocation in when all measures are linearly independent.
 His algorithm is based on a witness to the fact that the measures are independent.
 A witness is an n-by-n matrix, in which element (i,j) is the value assigned by agent i to some piece j (where the pieces 1,...,n can be any partition of the cake, for example, partition to equal-length intervals).
 The matrix should be invertible - this is a witness to the linear independence of the measures.

 Using such a matrix, the algorithm partitions each of the n pieces in a near-exact division.
 It can be shown that, if the matrix is invertible and the approximation factor is sufficiently small (w.r.t. the values in the inverse of the matrix), then the resulting allocation is indeed super-envy-free.

 The run-time of the algorithm depends on the properties of the matrix.
-However, if the value measures are drawn uniformly at random from the unit simplex, with high probability, the runtime is polynomial in n.
+However, Cheze later proved that, if the value measures are drawn uniformly at random from the unit simplex, with high probability, the runtime is polynomial in n.

+Hyper envy-freeness

+Cheze and Amodei generalized the notion of super envy-freeness to agents with different entitlements and different comparison signs; they called the generalized notion hyper envy-freeness.
+They provided an efficient algorithm for deciding whether a particular hyper envy-free cake allocation exists.
+The algorithm uses the Gram matrix of the instance.